Combinatorial Descent Data for Gerbes

 To finish the note, here are a few remarks and clarifications, to help place our work in context.

 \begin{rem} Cosimplicial crossed groupoids arise naturally in the geometry of gerbes.
-This is well-known -- see \cite{Gi, Br1, Br2, BGNT}.
+This is well-known -- see \cite{Gi, Br1, Br2, BGNT1}.
 Let us quickly indicate how this occurs.
 Let $\mcal{G}$ be a sheaf of groups on a topological space $X$, and let $\mcal{A}ut(\mcal{G})$ be its sheaf of automorphism groups.
-There is an obvious sheaf of crossed groups
+There is an obvious sheaf of crossed groups (i.e.\ crossed modules)

 on $X$.
 Consider an open covering $\bsym{U} = \{ U_k \}$ of $X$.
-The \v{C}ech construction gives rise to a cosimplicial crossed group $\twocat{G} := \mrm{C}(\bsym{U} , \gerbe{G})$.
-The set $\ol{\opn{Desc}}(\twocat{G})$ is an approximation of {\em the set of equivalence classes of $\mcal{G}$-gerbes} on $X$ (the discrepancy is because we may have to use refinements and hypercoverings).
+The \v{C}ech construction gives rise to a cosimplicial crossed group $G := \mrm{C}(\bsym{U} , \gerbe{G})$.
+The set $\ol{\opn{Desc}}(G)$ is an approximation of {\em the set of equivalence classes of $\mcal{G}$-gerbes} on $X$ (the discrepancy is because we may have to use refinements and hypercoverings).